isHarryh/Distributed-Requester/README.md

       "data": "key1=data1&key2=data2" // can also be object }
   ],
+  "rules": [ // optional
+    {
+      "event": "onConsecutiveStatus", // required, currently only "onConsecutiveStatus" is supported "action": "stopCurrentTask", // required, can be "switchToNextProxy", "switchToPrevProxy", "switchToRandomProxy", "stopCurrentTask", "stopProgram"
+      // the following fields are required if event is "onConsecutiveStatus" "status": [ // required, see ResponseStatus enum class for details "Connect Timeout"
+      ],
+      "count": 20 // required, the number of consecutive occurrences }
+  ],
   "policy": { // optional (children are also optional)
     "reuse_connections": true, // default to true
-    "order": "random", // default to "random", currently only "random" is supported "schedule": {
+    "order": "random", // default to "random", currently only "random" is supported "proxy_order": "switchByRule", // default to "random", can be "random", "sequential", "switchByRule" "schedule": {
       "start": "2025-01-01T08:00+08:00", // or number (offset from now), omitted/null/0 means start immediately "end": "2025-01-01T09:00+08:00" // or number (offset from now), omitted/null/0 means no end